AARP Eye Center

 Yes, many of the fees already passed in the Colorado Legislature.
 But you still have a chance to make your voice heard in the gas rate case, so, please do so.

-Visit action.aarp.org/COratecase to find out how to protect this most recent rate hike that is coming up for consideration by the PUC.
+Visit action.aarp.org/COratecase to find out how to protest this most recent rate hike that is coming up for consideration by the PUC.

 _Bill Levis is an AARP Colorado volunteer advocate, specializing in utilities.